What is responsive web design, and why does it matter for your author website?

 Here’s an example from my own author website:

-On my laptop, the banner image appears with the picture of the cover of my book on the left, and then a quote about it on the right, along with the button below (my call to action encouraging users to click through my site and find out more).
+On my laptop, the banner image appears with a blurb at the top, the picture of the cover of my book on the right, and then the tagline on the left, along with the button below (my call to action encouraging users to click through to buy the book).

 Best practice tips for images

 However, do think carefully about your image and choose one that will still work even when cropped.
-You’ll see on the example of my own site that I have used a repeating brick background as the image behind the cover and quote on my banner.
 Abstract patterns and images without any text, or borders, work best for banner images.

 Best practice tips for text

-You can use Spacer blocks in Squarespace to add padding around text blocks, and of course you can use left, right and centre alignment so you have some control over how text appears.
+You can use Spacer blocks or Fluid Engine in Squarespace to add padding around text blocks, and of course you can use left, right and centre alignment so you have some control over how text appears.

-It’s best to add all text on your website directly on the page, rather than using images that contain text.
+As I said above, it’s best to add all text on your website directly on the page, rather than using images with text you have overlaid onto them (for example in Canva).

 Last but not least

-Squarespace also offers a very clever ‘device’ view in the back end of its system, which means as you are making changes, you can switch views to see how they are reflected on mobile and iPad.
-You can find out more about this here.
+Squarespace also offers a very clever ‘device’ view in the back end of its system, which means as you are making changes, you can switch views to see how they are reflected on mobile.

 But a foolproof way to make sure your site looks good on mobile is to keep your mobile phone close to hand and regularly refresh your website on your mobile phone browser so that you can see how it’s all looking.